ConsenSys/doc.pantheon/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Pantheon Code of Conduct](CODE-OF-CONDUCT.md).
+This project and everyone participating in it is governed by the [Besu Code of Conduct](CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [private@pegasys.tech].

 ## I just have a quick question

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-* [Pantheon documentation]
+* [Besu documentation]
 * [Gitter]

 ## How To Contribute